BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 ### State data formatting

-Event data must be a serialized JSON object, with the following schema:
+Event data must be a serialized JSON object, or empty.
+Empty messages are used to clear [retained messages](https://www.hivemq.com/blog/mqtt-essentials-part-8-retained-messages/) set for a topic.

+If message data is set, it must conform to this schema:

 ```json
 {